Russia and France are both trending countries this year, but why settle for one when you can easily visit them both?!

 If there’s a sign that says Dégustation Gratuit, this means that they offer free tastings, and if you like it, you buy it.
 You can source local French wine directly from the vineyards, or buy rocking up at the street markets in any given wine region.

 Stop by Champagne (located near Reims) if you’re into sparkling wine – you can pick up some Dom Pérignon and Moet, or Burgundy if you’re after an expensive Pinot Noir or Chardonnay.
-Bordeaux is known for its Merlot and Cabernet.
+Bordeaux is known for its Merlot and Cabernet, as well as it’s incredible food scene (check this Bordeaux food guide).

 Russia on the other hand is known entirely for its vodka, though it’s little known that vineyards in Russia’s Krasnodar region and Crimea make for a splendid experience as well.